Raw nuts are one food that everyone seems to agree are very healthy to eat!

 Stir in sea salt.

-Leave uncovered on the counter for 8 hours or overnight for almonds, European almonds, pecans, hazelnuts, and macadamias.
+Leave uncovered on the counter for 8 hours or overnight for almonds, European almonds, pecans, hazelnuts, pili nuts and macadamias.

-No more than 4-6 hours for cashews, walnuts, peanuts, pistachios and brazil nuts (else they will get moldy and/or slimy).
+Soak no more than 3 hours for cashews, and no more than 4-6 for walnuts, peanuts, pistachios and brazil nuts (else they will get moldy and/or slimy).

 Do not mix raw nuts while soaking.
 You may mix while dehydrating.